cy-xu/cosmic-conn/README.md

 ## Publication

-This repository is supplement to our Cosmic-CoNN research paper, a thorough evaluation of the models' performance can be found in our [paper link pending](https://arxiv.org/).
+This repository is part of our Cosmic-CoNN research paper.
+A thorough evaluation of the models' performance can be found in our [paper link pending](https://arxiv.org/).
 If you used the Cosmic-CoNN or the LCO CR dataset for your research, pleaes cite our paper:

 > Papaer's bibtex penidng